MathieuNls/mathieunls.github.io/_posts/2012-02-06-whats-jekyll.md

 tags:
 - jekyll
 - code
+description: is a static site generator, an open-source to
 ---

 [Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):